cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 We use the stochastic lattice model for particle diffusion in an inhomogeneous media [1] and perform subvolume KMC simulations for our numerical calculations [2].
 #### Simulation steps
 1. Domain patch is divided into *K* lattice cells.
-2. System start state is M particles uniformly distributed along all cells; so *M/K* particles in each cell.
+2. System start state is *M* particles uniformly distributed along all cells; so **N** *=* *M/K* particles in each cell.
+3. Each lattice cell is assigned a wait time between hops *&tau;*
-3. Calculate transition rates *W(N,&tau;)* of each lattice cell.
+4. Calculate transition rates *W(N,&tau;)* of each lattice cell.
-4. Assign event times to each lattice cell using random numbers and the transition rates.
+5. Assign event times to each lattice cell using random numbers and the transition rates.
 Only one particle hop is simulated at each iteration and so the system of particles is evolved 1 hop at a time.
 5. Sort lattice cells by their event time in a binary min heap.
 6. 1st iteration will occur in the binary tree root node lattice cell of this heap.